toppyy/ot-harjoitustyo/documentation/UserGuide.md

 ## 3. Choose which analysis task you want to perform

-1. Choose one of the tasks by clicking one of the buttons (eg. Frequency table)
+1. Choose one of the tasks by clicking one of the buttons.
+Let's choose ANOVA.

-2. A setup view opens:
+2. A setup view opens.
+In this example, we'll be using the example dataset, so the setup looks like this:

 ![analysis_setup](analysis_setup.png)

-3. We'll choose "maakunta" by clicking it.
-This will do a frequency table of the variable "maakunta" and display the results:
+3. We want to test whether sepal length differs between species, so we'll choose "Species" and Sepal.Length.
+By clicking Sepal.Lenght, the analysis is done and the following statistics are displayed:

 ![output](output.png)